Sjeiti/ronvalstarnl/src/data/markdown/post_no-javascript.md

 I am always surprised how few front-end developers are aware of this little trick (but maybe I meet the wrong ones).
 There is an easy way to manage the state of a user interface using *only* HTML and CSS.
-It is a simple way to make a revealing elements, tabs, hamburger menus or even have more complex states onto an HTML element.
+You can easily make expanders, tabs, hamburger menus or even apply multiple complex states onto an HTML element.

 ## The basics